Arrata-TTRPG/Arrata-TTRPG/src/cards/sorcery.typ

     2,
     "Sorcery",
     "Sorcery",
-    "Cast an Unleash Assault spell. +1 Injury/success over (Will vs Will).
-If the caster loses, the caster takes +1 Injury/success over instead.", ), talent(
+    "Cast an Unleash Assault spell. +1 Injury/Success over (Will vs Will).
+If the caster loses, the caster takes +1 Injury/Success over instead.", ), talent(
     "Dominate",
     3,
     "Sorcery",
     "Sorcery",
     "Cast an Unleash Domination spell.
-Target becomes an ally for 1 turn/success over (Will vs Will).
+Target becomes an ally for 1 turn/Success over (Will vs Will).
 If the caster loses, the caster is dominated instead.", ), talent(
     "Enslave",
     5,
     "Sorcery",
     "Sorcery",
-    "Cast an Unleash Domination spell with concentration.
-Target makes a Will check at the start of their turn vs the caster's successes to break free. +1 Disadvantage/success over (Will vs Will) on breaking free checks.
-If the caster loses, the caster is enslaved instead.", ),
+    [Cast an Unleash Domination spell with concentration.
+Target makes a Will check at the start of their turn vs the caster's successes to break free, with #advantage(-1)/Success over (Will vs Will).
+If the caster loses, the caster is enslaved instead.], ),

-  // ── Control: Utility ──
+  // Control: Utility
   talent(
     "Heal",
     2,